Quintessence dark energy model in non-linear $f(Q)$ theory with bulk-viscosity: Modified Einstein's Field Equations

 where $\rho$ denotes the energy density, and $\tilde{p_{x}}$, $\tilde{p_{y}}$, and $\tilde{p_{z}}$ represent the pressures of a viscous fluid occupying the universe along the $x$, $y$, and $z$ axes, respectively.
 Taking into account the pressure anisotropy and the equation of state (EoS) parameter, we have

-where $\delta$ is the skewness parameter, indicating the departure from $\omega_{v}$ along the $y$ and $z$ axes ($\tilde{\omega_{x}}=\omega_{v}$).
+where $\delta$ is the skewness parameter, indicating the deviation from $\omega_{v}$ along the $y$ and $z$ axes ($\tilde{\omega_{x}}=\omega_{v}$).
 The parameters $\omega_{v}$ and $\delta_{v}$ are variable and may depend on cosmic time $t$.
-Utilizing a co-moving coordinate system, we can resolve the field equations \eqref{eq2} for the metric specified in \eqref{eq3}.
-Equation \eqref{eq6} assumes the following form
+Utilizing a co-moving coordinate system, we can resolve the field equations \eqref{eq10} for the metric specified in \eqref{eq13} as below:

 where the dot (.) signifies the derivative concerning cosmic time $t$.\\ The spatial volume for the LRS Bianchi type-I model is expressed as

 $a(t)$ represents the Universe's average scale factor.
 The deceleration parameter $(q)$ is defined as: